stephenmirving/smthr/README.md

 Created by Stephen M Irving

-This library also contains work inspired by others, as well as some forked code.
+This library contains work inspired by others, as well as some forked code.
-This includes work by:
+This includes code by:

 * [Lucas Bonomi](http://lucasbonomi.com/)
 * [Eduardo Boucas](https://eduardoboucas.com/)